MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 When you installed Microsoft Dynamics GP, you specified an account framework.
 The account framework applies to all companies in your Microsoft Dynamics GP system, and represents the maximum length of your accounts, number of segments, and segment lengths.
-The account framework can’t be changed.
+The account framework can't be changed.

 > [!NOTE]